Elizabeth I: Foreign candidates

 Marriage negotiations constituted a key element in Elizabeth's foreign policy.
 She turned down the hand of Philip, her half-sister's widower, early in 1559 but for several years entertained the proposal of King Eric XIV of Sweden.
-Earlier in Elizabeth's life a Danish match for her had been discussed; Henry VIII had proposed one with the Danish prince Adolf, Duke of Holstein-Gottorp, in 1545, and Edward Seymour, Duke of Somerset, suggested a marriage with Prince Frederick (later Frederick II) several years later, but the negotiations had abated in 1551.
-In the years around 1559 a Dano-English Protestant alliance was considered, and to counter Sweden's proposal, King Frederick II proposed to Elizabeth in late 1559.
+Earlier in Elizabeth's life, a Danish match for her had been discussed; Henry VIII had proposed one with the Danish prince Adolf, Duke of Holstein-Gottorp, in 1545, and Edward Seymour, Duke of Somerset, suggested a marriage with Prince Frederick (later Frederick II) several years later, but the negotiations had abated in 1551.
+In the years around 1559, a Dano-English Protestant alliance was considered, and to counter Sweden's proposal, King Frederick II proposed to Elizabeth in late 1559.

-For several years she also seriously negotiated to marry Philip's cousin Charles II, Archduke of Austria.
+For several years, she seriously negotiated to marry Philip's cousin Charles II, Archduke of Austria.
 By 1569, relations with the Habsburgs had deteriorated.
 Elizabeth considered marriage to two French Valois princes in turn, first Henry, Duke of Anjou, and then from 1572 to 1581 his brother Francis, Duke of Anjou, formerly Duke of Alençon.
 This last proposal was tied to a planned alliance against Spanish control of the Southern Netherlands.
-Elizabeth seems to have taken the courtship seriously for a time, and wore a frog-shaped earring that Francis had sent her.
+Elizabeth seems to have taken the courtship seriously for a time, wearing a frog-shaped earring that Francis had sent her.

 In 1563, Elizabeth told an imperial envoy: "If I follow the inclination of my nature, it is this: beggar-woman and single, far rather than queen and married".
 Later in the year, following Elizabeth's illness with smallpox, the succession question became a heated issue in Parliament.
-Members urged the queen to marry or nominate an heir, to prevent a civil war upon her death.
+Members urged the Queen to marry or nominate an heir, to prevent a civil war upon her death.
 She refused to do either.
 In April she prorogued the Parliament, which did not reconvene until she needed its support to raise taxes in 1566.

 Having previously promised to marry, she told an unruly House:

-I will never break the word of a prince spoken in public place, for my honour's sake.
-And therefore I say again, I will marry as soon as I can conveniently, if God take not him away with whom I mind to marry, or myself, or else some other great let happen.

 By 1570, senior figures in the government privately accepted that Elizabeth would never marry or name a successor.
 William Cecil was already seeking solutions to the succession problem.
 For her failure to marry, Elizabeth was often accused of irresponsibility.
 Her silence, however, strengthened her own political security: she knew that if she named an heir, her throne would be vulnerable to a coup; she remembered the way that "a second person, as I have been" had been used as the focus of plots against her predecessor.